-- Computer Information Systems Department in partnership with Harper College for Businesses-Award for Excellence in Teaching and Learning, 2005, Illinois Community College Board, for Networking for Motorola Engineer Program. - Heating and Air Conditioning Department-Award for Excellence in Learner-Centered Instruction as recognized by ICCB, 2005. - Center for Multicultural Learning-Innovation Award as recognized by the Illinois Council of Community College Administrators for the Multicultural Faculty Fellows Program, 2004. - Access and Disability Services (ADS)-Continuing Contribution to Exemplary Program for deaf/hard of hearing students as recognized by the Illinois Department of Human Services/Office of Rehabilitation Services for 2003-04. - Interior Design Program-A Harper Interior Design student was awarded first place in regional competition from the National Kitchen and Bath Association for the third consecutive year. - Plant Science Program-Five floral design students qualified for participation in the American Floral Design competition resulting in first place in the dried flower division with four of the five students placing in the top 10 in at least one category. - Mathematics, Chemistry, English Departments and DoIT-One of 12 community colleges selected from a total of 68 applicants nationwide to participate in a League for Innovation professional development program entitled Savvy Cyber Professor. - Cross Country-Ranked number one among regional junior colleges competing against four-year schools, 2005. - Men's Soccer-Ranked first in the region, 2005. - Women's Soccer-Ranked second in the region, 2005. - Volleyball-Ranked third in the region, 2005.
+- Center for Multicultural Learning-Innovation Award as recognized by the Illinois Council of Community College Administrators for the Multicultural Faculty Fellows Program, 2004. - Access and Disability Services (ADS)-Continuing Contribution to Exemplary Program for deaf/hard of hearing students as recognized by the Illinois Department of Human Services/Office of Rehabilitation Services for 2003-04. - Interior Design Program-A Harper Interior Design student was awarded first place in regional competition from the National Kitchen and Bath Association for the third consecutive year. - Plant Science Program-Five floral design students qualified for participation in the American Floral Design competition resulting in first place in the dried flower division with four of the five students placing in the top 10 in at least one category. - Mathematics, Chemistry, English Departments and DolT-One of 12 community colleges selected from a total of 68 applicants nationwide to participate in a League for Innovation professional development program entitled Savvy Cyber Professor. - Cross Country-Ranked number one among regional junior colleges competing against four-year schools, 2005. - Men's Soccer-Ranked first in the region, 2005. - Women's Soccer-Ranked second in the region, 2005. - Volleyball-Ranked third in the region, 2005.